ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 <br>

 :::{admonition} Pause and Ponder!
-How is the data of an undirected graph different from the data of a directed graph?
-How might you communicate the details of an undirected graph to a computer?
+How would you represent an undirected graph in terms of source and target maps?
 :::